 - SG is the ISO 3166-1 alpha-2 country code of your current location.

-- Organisation Name is the name of your organisation.
+- Organization Name is the name of your organization.

 - www.domain_name.com is the domain name with which you access the Master Server.
 This may be the host name or FQDN of your Master Server.